the-vampiire/mapnotes/README.md

 Once the dependencies are downloaded to the `node_modules` directory you can begin coding!
 You can start the `webpack` development server for your client using the NPM `start` script.

-> Start up the development server
+> Start up the development server and services

+The `prestart` script will ensure that the GeoServer API and Postgres DB container services are running automatically.
+If you want to start/stop them separately view the section below.

 ```sh
 npm run start